SeungyuLee/OS-snu/README.md

 ..
 ```

 Spinlock is also declared to hold the lock for each list.
-These spinlocks are used in `lockProcess()` to prevent other processes from accessing lists each time locks are insertedand removed from the lists.
+These spinlocks are used in `lockProcess()` to prevent other processes from accessing lists each time locks are inserted and removed from the lists.

 The requested lock is determined to be possible to grabbed by the canLock() function.